 The Simple Signs That You May Be Enabling an Addiction

 Realizing that you are enabling an addict can be very painful.
 If you are starting to question how you relate with an addicted person in your life, then you are taking a brave step.
 The faster you realize you are an enabler, the quicker your loved one can get help for their condition.
-Here some signs that you may be enabling an addiction.
+Here are some signs that you may be enabling an addiction.

 Ignoring unacceptable or dangerous behaviour

 If you ignore specific behaviour from an addict, then you may be enabling such action.
-Ignoring certain traits from an addicted person falls right in the ballpark of denial.
+Ignoring certain traits of an addicted person falls right in the ballpark of denial.
 You may tell yourself that ‘they didn’t mean to’ or ‘it isn’t that bad’ but the truth is you are enabling such a person.

 Dangerous and unacceptable behaviour always accompanies drug users.
 From the illegal purchase of drugs to using drugs, there are multiple risks involved.
 So, if you are ignoring behaviours such as lying, stealing or even the use of said drugs, you are already enabling an addiction.
 If you want to know to stop being an enabler, you will have to confront your addicted loved one.